Become An Egg Donor

 Rewards – Many of our egg donors come to us through word-of-mouth referrals from current egg donor applicants.
 If you refer a friend, you will receive a $500 referral fee upon the completion of her donation cycle.
 Hundreds of couples have become parents through referred donors, so give the gift of parenthood by spreading the word.
 Whether you are accepted or denied for donation, tell a friend to list you as a referral source when she completes a donation cycle, and we will reward you.
 Egg donation is a relatively easy, safe and convenient way to earn thousands of dollars in a short amount of time.
 Healthy young women of all ethnic origins have been participating in our donor egg program since 1990.
 Our donors complete a thorough screening process (at no charge), which evaluates general and reproductive health, genetic history and psychological stability.

 Compensation – Compensation for egg donors varies, depending on whether the donor’s fertility potential is proven or not.
 Proven donors receive slightly higher compensation due to the fact that pregnancy success rates are higher with proven donors.
-Upon completion of a cycle through egg retrieval, the Kofinas Fertility Group provides first-time donors with compensation starting at $8,000.
+Upon completion of a cycle through egg retrieval, the Kofinas Fertility Group provides first-time donors with compensation of $12,000.
 Compensation may increase for successful donors who complete additional donation cycles.
 Many donors find the experience very rewarding and complete the maximum number of 6 donation cycles.

 What are the steps of the egg donation process?